Newcastle City Council operates approximately 2,200 on-street parking places.

 The Alive after Five initiative that operates in most of the Council operated multi-storey car parks does not apply for on-street parking areas.
 Further details about Alive after Five can be found here.

 Motorists are advised to carry a supply of coins as the ticket machines generally take 5p, 10p, 20p, 50p, £1 and £2 coins.
 The ticket machines do not give change.
+Ticket machines are subject to an increased frequency of cleaning to help limit the spread of coronavirus and customers are reminded to maintain social distancing if queueing for ticket machines.
+Many on-street charged parking areas have the option of contactless payment via your mobile phone and motorists are encouraged to use this payment channel.

 Current road closures/event parking/suspended bays affecting access to on-street parking areas: